 The apparent conflict in the NFPA 72 showing battery backup for 5 minutes of evacuation, and at the same time showing 15 minutes of evacuation isn't a conflict, it's two different types of fire alarm systems.
 The NFPA 101 or the IBC are needed to determine what type of fire alarm system should be used.

 If the required time is not spelled out for you in the job specifications, most of the time, you can determine what kind of system is going to be used by backwards-engineering.
 If there are only horns and strobes, and they all turn on at once to evacuate the whole building at once, 5 minutes can usually be used for the calculations.
 If any part of the buiding is not going to evacuate immediately with an alarm, use 15 minutes.

 Voice evacuation is different.
 Any voice evacuation can also be used for Mass Communication.
 The rules may or may not have caught up with reality yet, but any use of the audio system for fire evacuation can also be used for Mass Communication.
 Even if the building is supposed to be total evacuation in 5 minutes, assume that for any fire alarm system that has speakers, eventually it is going to be used for Mass Communication, like the warning of severe weather, or warning that an active shooter is on the loose in the halls.

-Where there are speakers used instead of fire horns for total evacuation, staged evacuation, defend-in-place evacuation, the rule of thumb indicates that you should base your battery calculations on 15 minutes because no one knows how long the system has to be used.
-This includes the power supplies for the strobes as well as the power supplies for the horns and audio system.
+Where there are speakers used instead of fire horns for total evacuation, staged evacuation, defend-in-place evacuation, the rule of thumb indicates that you should base your battery calculations of 15 minutes, because no one knows how long the system has to be used.
+This includes calculations for the power supplies for the strobes as well as the power supplies for the horns and audio system.